-If you need more information, please get in touch with Mark Murray or your District Executive.
+If you need more information, please get in touch with your District Executive.

 Do you know someone willing to help our district?
 We have some open positions we’d like to fill so that we provide the needed outreach to our units and put more of the focus on our Scouts and our programs.
 We especially need unit commissioners and assistance district commissioners.
-Give names and contact information of an individual you believe would be willing to help to Mark Murray or Kevin Wilson.
+Give names and contact information of an individual you believe would be willing to help to David Evans.

-Scoutmasters and Cubmasters, Kevin Wilson is asking for the dates of all Court of Honors and Blue and Golds so they can put them on their calendars.
+Scoutmasters and Cubmasters, David Evans is asking for the dates of all Court of Honors and Blue and Golds so they can put them on their calendars.
 They would like to come by and see how things are going.